22OVERSooN/python_api_challenge/README.md

 Difficult part:
 1. In order to request the data from the citipy, we need to install the citipy and activate that, that takes me a while to find out how.
 2. The last Vacation part, how to loop the hotel name in the table and put it on the marker in a certain form is a very difficult part, and it is basically difficult to find materials for reference.
+3. Finding the hotel part was not hard, but I spent a lot of time figuring out that the word hotel wasn't recognized by Google at all, and then figuring out that I should have been lodging instead.

+Easy part:

+Although this is the most difficult assignment so far, it is relatively easy to complete this regression because the previous assignment did a lot of regression related coding.
+I still feel a sense of achievement.